What is a search quality evaluator?

 - rate the helpfulness of knowledge graph panels and other types of special results

 What is the core of the search quality evaluator job?

-It's all about quality and relevance, baby.
+In the end, it's all about quality and relevance.

 Although there are many different types of tasks performed by evaluators, the following two are the most common and important ones -- the basis of the evaluator job: